Ceasar/Encyclopedia/src/adler_1966.rst

 I stress again the two errors which are so frequently made:

-1. Made by those who write or talk about an art of thinking as if there were any such thing in and by itself.
-Since we never thinking apart from the work of being taught or the process of research, there is no art of thinking apart from the art of reading and listening, on the one hand, the art of discovery on the other.
-To whatever extent it is true that reading is learning, it is also true that reading is thinking.
-A complete account of the art of thinking can be given only in the context of a complete analysis of reading and research.
+1. Believing that the art of thinking could be by itself.

+   Since we never think apart from the work of being taught or the process of research, there is no art of thinking apart from the art of reading and listening, on the one hand, the art of discovery on the other.

-2. Made by those who write about the art of thinking as if it were identical with the art of discovery.
+2. Believing that the art of thinking is the same as the art of discovery.

    It is equally important to know how we think when we read a book or listen to a lecture.
 Perhaps it is even more important for teachers who are engaged in